scottjr632/jf/jf-cli/README.md

 # View the current stack of commits (oldest -> newest)
 jf ls

+# View the current stack with PR status details
+jf ll

 # Create/update PRs for each commit in the stack
 jf submit